A Novel Metric for Detecting Memorization in Generative Models for Brain MRI Synthesis: Abstract

 \section{Abstract}

 Deep generative models have emerged as a transformative tool in medical imaging, offering substantial potential for synthetic data generation.
 However, recent empirical studies highlight a critical vulnerability: these models can memorize sensitive training data, posing significant risks of unauthorized patient information disclosure.
 Detecting memorization in generative models remains particularly challenging, necessitating scalable methods capable of identifying training data leakage across large sets of generated samples.
 In this work, we propose DeepSSIM, a novel self-supervised metric for quantifying memorization in generative models.
-DeepSSIM is trained to: i) project images into a learned embedding space and ii) force the cosine similarity between embeddings to match the ground-truth SSIM (Structural Similarity Index) scores computed in the image space.
+DeepSSIM is trained to: i) project images into a learned embedding space and ii) force the cosine similarity between embeddings to match the ground-truth Structural Similarity Index (SSIM) scores computed in the image space.
 To capture domain-specific anatomical features, training incorporates structure-preserving augmentations, allowing DeepSSIM to estimate similarity reliably without requiring precise spatial alignment.
-We evaluate DeepSSIM in a case study involving synthetic brain MRI data generated by a Latent Diffusion Model (LDM) trained under memorization-prone conditions, using 2,195 MRI scans from two publicly available datasets (IXI and CoRR).
+We evaluate DeepSSIM in two case studies using synthetic brain MRI and chest X-ray data generated by a Latent Diffusion Model (LDM) trained under memorization-prone conditions.
 Compared to state-of-the-art memorization metrics, DeepSSIM achieves superior performance, improving F1 scores by an average of +52.03\% over the best existing method.
-Code and data of our approach are publicly available at the following link: \url{https://github.com/brAIn-science/DeepSSIM}.
+Code and data are publicly available at \url{https://github.com/brAIn-science/DeepSSIM}.